Davis & Shirtliff: Operations

+The Davis and Shirtliff group is headquartered in Nairobi, Industrial Area.
+It is fully Kenyan owned and run.
+Its primary activities are water treatment, irrigation, borehole solutions, generators solar power solutions and water pumps.
+The group chairman and a 10-member executive team manage the company's day to day activities.

 Community work

 The company assists needy institutions to obtain water supplies.
 Funding for community activities is largely provided through an annual contribution from the company and its staff.
 Business partners are also involved and Grundfos has been supportive of the group’s activities through the donation of money, equipment and supplies.

 Davis and Shirtliff has also partnered with Kenya Airways on a water project in Runana.